t2o2/scratch-solar/readme.md

 ### **8. Meteoric Encounters: Sensing, Bouncing & Looping ☄️**

--   **Choose a Sprite for the Meteor:** Opt for a suitable sprite, perhaps a small rock or asteroid-like shape, to represent the meteor.
+-   **Choose a Sprite for the Meteor:** Choose a suitable sprite, perhaps a small rock or asteroid-like shape, to represent the meteor.

 -   **Initial Position & Movement:**